gamendoza26/acapella-detector/README.md

 **PCA Projection of Audio Features**
 The mel-frequency features exhibit clear separability between the two classes.
-This 2D projection of the 128-dimensional feature vectors shows that a cappella clips tend to cluster separately from non-a cappella clips, which explains why a simple linear classifier performs so well.
+This 2D projection of the 128-dimensional feature vectors shows that a cappella clips tend to cluster more closely than non-a cappella clips even in 2D.
+This helps explain why a simple linear classifier performs so well for this task even on limited data.

 <img width="698" height="547" alt="image" src="https://github.com/user-attachments/assets/8b867961-8191-4e00-a283-5e02eccec151" />